intel/QAT_Engine/README.md

 `/path/to/qat_engine`.

-Before building the engine there are some variables that are manditory to be exported to the environment:
+Before building the engine there are some variables that are mandatory to be exported to the environment:

 * `ICP_ROOT` is the path to the top level of the Intel&reg;
   Quickassist Technology Driver